angellist/boba/README.md

 Tapioca is very opinionated about what types of compilers or changes are accepted into the repository.
 See [here](https://github.com/Shopify/tapioca?tab=readme-ov-file#dsl-compilers).
 Boba come in all different shapes, sizes, consistencies, etc, and is much less opinionated about what is or is not accepted.
-Think of Boba like a collection of compilers that you can pick and choose from.
+Boba is a collection of optional compilers that you can pick and choose from.

+### Available Compilers

+See [the compilers manual](https://github.com/angellist/boba/blob/main/manual/compilers.md) for a list of available compilers.

 ## Usage